emissary-ingress/emissary/docs/topics/install/help/aes-acme-challenge.md

 # Edgectl Install: AES Failed to Respond to Queries

 The installer could not verify that Ambassador Edge Stack (AES) is answering queries.
-This can happen if AES took longer than expected to start up, or if the load balancer in front of AES is not reachable from this host (the computer on which the installer is running, e.g., your laptop).
+This can happen if AES took longer than expected to start up, or if the load balancer in front of AES is not reachable from this computer (your developer machine).

 ## What's next?